umrc/Hackintosh-Gigabyte-B460M-Aorus-Pro-Intel-i5-10400/README.md

 ## Not working
 - :x: wake from sleep
-- :x: VirtualBox wirtualization (no idea, maybe CFG Lock disable needed?)
+- :x: VirtualBox virtualization (no idea, VMware works fine)
 ## Screenshots
 ![about](/images/about.png "About")
 ![memory](/images/memory.png "Memory")